 My Nuit Blanche 2018 itinerary is pretty much identical to my previous Nuit Blanche itineraries.
 It took me three years of testing various Nuit Blanche circuits after my first and worst Nuit Blanche experience ever to find the winning combination that eradicated everything that can make Nuit Blanche a pain in the ass.

 The sites listed below are all located five minutes or less from each other in downtown Montreal and are crawling with several activities mostly free of charge and will keep you occupied for hours.

 - Free Outdoor Site

-From roasting marshmallows to watching live shows, to sliding down a 110-metre-long (361-foot-long) urban ice slide to zip-lining down two city blocks above hundreds of Nuit Blanchers, just head over to the downtown core’s Place des Festivals where dozens of activities, performances and random events suitable for a variety of age groups... converge in one central, outdoor spot, a fairly safe bet and meeting point for those overwhelmed by Nuit Blanche’s 200 activities.
-The site opens as early as noon on March 4, 2017, wrapping things up by 3 a.m. the morning of March 5.
+From roasting marshmallows to watching live shows, to sliding down a 110-metre-long (361-foot-long) urban ice slide to zip-lining down two city blocks above hundreds of Nuit Blanchers, just head over to the downtown core’s Place des Festivals where dozens of activities, performances and random events suitable for a variety of age groups converge in one central, outdoor spot, a fairly safe bet and meeting point for those overwhelmed by Nuit Blanche’s 200... activities.

 - Musée d’art contemporain

 Montreal’s contemporary art museum, which is housed smack in the middle of the free outdoor site, is a sure Nuit Blanche bet every year proposing free exhibitions, free art workshops for the little ones as well as free cocktails and homemade treats depending on the edition.